 As I grew up, a rebellious teen, I left my house to start my career in natural healthcare.
 At 16 years old, I was the youngest student in my class to complete a massage therapy program.
-I immediately left the program and began working gaining lots of various experiences across different facilities in natural healthcare.
-I worked in spas, organic spas, med spas, with chiropractors, in PT clinics, wellness centers, and massage clinics nationwide.
-I fell in love with the complexity of the body and my ability to help facilitate people’s healing.
-I continued my education, going to school for neuromuscular therapy, in addition to various other manual therapy modalities as my career in massage therapy expanded before becoming a naturopathic doctor.
+I immediately left the program and began working in various facilities in natural healthcare which game me a wide range of experience by working in spas, organic spas, med spas, with chiropractors, in PT clinics, wellness centers, and massage clinics nationwide.
+I continued my education by going to school for neuromuscular therapy, along with various other manual therapy modalities as my career in massage therapy expanded before becoming a naturopathic doctor.

 I researched and found a traditional naturopathic school that laid emphasis on laboratory sciences and functional medicine.
-I completed my Doctorate in Natural Medicine first and then my Doctorate in Naturopathic Medicine from the University of Natural Medicine, which had an emphasis in laboratory diagnostics.
+I completed my Doctorate in Natural Medicine first and then my Doctorate in Naturopathic Medicine from the University of Natural Medicine with an emphasis in laboratory diagnostics.
 I overlapped my education with a Certification in Functional Medicine from Functional Medicine University; which in all was a total of 12 years of study in natural healthcare sciences.

 Falling in love with homeopathy led me to the understanding of how many diseases end in the physical body, not beginning.
 The disease is really dis-ease generated from mental, emotional, psychosocial, as well as spiritual manifestations, which then led me to study more in human behavior in which I completed a 500 hour Clinical Hypnotherapy training.
 I even studied handwriting analysis to further understand the subconscious and conscious mind behaviors.